Lameguy64/PSn00bSDK/libpsn00b/readme.txt

 software performance.

-These libraries can only be compiled using a build of GCC that targets mipsel-unknown-elf.
-Compiler version shouldn't matter much and it should work fine with GCC 9.1.0, though 7.4.0 is the recommended version as that is what LibPSn00b is most tested most on.
+These libraries can only be compiled using a build of GCC that targets mipsel-unknown-elf (or mipsel-none-elf).
+Compiler version shouldn't matter much and it should work fine with the latest GCC release, though 7.4.0 is the recommended version as that is what LibPSn00b is most tested most on.

 Brief summary of libraries:

 	libc	- Standard C library.
 Covers only a small subset of the full